Finding financial strength and security in a crowded insurance marketplace

 |Share the profits of the company with policy holders in the form of dividends and/or lower premiums on policies||Share the profits with stockholders, oftentimes in the form of stock dividends|

-A Closer Look at the Top Mutual Insurance Companies in 2022
+A Closer Look at the Top Mutual Whole Insurance Companies in 2023

-Although some mutual insurance companies have “demutualized” over the past couple of decades, there are still many large, financially stable mutual insurers in the marketplace.
+Although some mutual whole life insurance companies have “demutualized” over the past couple of decades, there are still many large, financially stable mutual life insurance companies in the marketplace.
 Many of these have been in the industry for more than a century, and have a long history of paying out consistent dividends to policy holders throughout the years.

 MassMutual whole life insurance is one of our favorites.
 The company has been helping individuals and families grow and protect wealth since 1851.
 The company has always been managed with a focus on long-term interests and stable, conservative growth.